 Unfortunately, taking on more borrowing in order to qualify for a mortgage isn't the answer.
 Rather, you should try to have as little debt as possible.

-In fact, borrowing using a personal loan in order to bolster a mortgage deposit is likely to be a deciding factor in your mortgage application being turned down.
-You may have to declare where your deposit funds have come from, and a loan will be considered a risky prospect.
+In fact, borrowing using a personal loan for a mortgage deposit is likely to be a deciding factor in your mortgage application being turned down.
+You may have to declare where your deposit funds have come from, and a loan for the house deposit will be considered a risky prospect.

-When saving for a deposit for a house, there are a few alternatives to taking out a loan or credit for a mortgage deposit, which could make it easier to raise the cash to buy a house.
+When saving for a deposit for a house, there are a few alternatives to taking out credit or using a loan for a mortgage deposit, which could make it easier to raise the cash to buy a house.